 The intermediate result is now stored as a new short name in the list of existing short names.

 Short names for announced resources are created by taking the regular short name of the entity and appending the characters “Annc” to it.
 Short names for announced resources therefore have a maximum length of 9 characters.

+Short names for [FlexContainerInstance] specializations for ModuleClasses, DeviceClasses, SubDeviceClasses, and Actions are created by taking the regular short name of the entity and appending the characters “Inst” to it.
+Short names for these resources therefore have a maximum length of 9 characters.

 The following table provides some examples for short names that have been created by the described algorithm.